EyeACT/eyeactstudy.org/events/bridge2ai-pi-meeting.md

 ## Overview

-The EyeACT Annual Meeting is a gathering of the EyeACT Consortium to discuss high-level progress and strategies.
+The Eye ACT Annual Meeting is a gathering of the Eye ACT Consortium to discuss high-level progress and strategies.
 More details will be provided as the event approaches.

 ## Agenda